yuliu529/mini-project2/README.md

 # Mini-project 2

-### The review article will be submitted by Friday.
+### The review article will be submitted by Sunday.